A characterization of $p$-automatic sequences as columns of linear cellular automata: Definitions and notation

-\begin{example} Figure~\ref{Thue--Morse} shows the first $256$ rows of the spacetime diagram of a linear cellular automaton with memory $12$ over $\F_2$, where $0$ is rendered as a white cell and $1$ is rendered as a black cell.
+\begin{example} \reftext{Fig.~\ref{Thue--Morse}} shows the first $256$ rows of the spacetime diagram of a linear cellular automaton with memory $12$ over $\mathbb F_2$, where $0$ is rendered as a white cell and $1$ is rendered as a black cell.
 The ``center'' column, containing the top vertex of the triangular region, consists of the Thue--Morse sequence.
-This column is highlighted by rendering $0$ as light gray.
-We compute the local rule for the cellular automaton in Section~\ref{examples}. \end{example}
+This column is highlighted by rendering $0$ as red.
+It lies to the left of a column which is identically zero.
+We compute the local rule for this cellular automaton in Section~\ref{examples}. \end{example}